streamr-dev/network/README.md

 In node.js, start your app like this: `DEBUG=StreamrClient* node your-app.js`

-In the browser, include `debug.js` and set `localStorage.debug = 'StreamrClient'`
+In the browser, set `localStorage.debug = 'StreamrClient*'`

-## Publishing
+## For Developers

-Publishing to NPM is automated via Github Actions.
+Publishing to npm is automated via Github Actions.
 Follow the steps below to publish `latest` or `beta`.

-#### Publishing `latest`:
+### Publishing `latest`

 1. Update version with either `npm version [patch|minor|major]`.
 Use semantic versioning https://semver.org/.
 Files package.json and package-lock.json will be automatically updated, and an appropriate git commit and tag created.

 2.  `git push --follow-tags`

 3. Wait for Github Actions to run tests

-4. If tests passed, Github Actions will publish the new version to NPM
+4. If tests passed, Github Actions will publish the new version to npm

-#### Publishing `beta`:
+### Publishing `beta`

 1. Update version with either `npm version [prepatch|preminor|premajor] --preid=beta`.
 Use semantic versioning https://semver.org/.
 Files package.json and package-lock.json will be automatically updated, and an appropriate git commit and tag created.

 2.  `git push --follow-tags`

 3. Wait for Github Actions to run tests

-4. If tests passed, Github Actions will publish the new version to NPM
+4. If tests passed, Github Actions will publish the new version to npm